-Climbing information for this peak is found on pages 275 and 276.
+Climbing and access information for this peak is on Pages 275-276 of the book.

-Even though this peak is 33 feet short of 12,000, it is the equal of any of the other 12ers.
-There are a lot of unclimbed routes on this giant and I suspect that some day, it will attract climbers looking for hard, uncrowded lines.
+Even though Peak 11967 falls just short of 12,000 feet, it is equal to any of the other 12ers.
+There are a lot of unclimbed routes on this giant.
+I suspect that, some day, it will attract climbers looking for hard, uncrowded lines.
+USGS Elkhorn Creek

-The summit of Peak 11967 from its lower south summit.
+The summit of Peak 11967 as viewed from its [lower] South Summit.

-The equally impressive south summit of Peak 11967 viewed from the true, north summit.
+The equally-impressive South Summit of Peak 11967 as viewed from the [higher] North Summit.

-Peak 11967 and Idaho from White Cap Mountain.
+Peak 11967 and Mount Idaho as viewed from White Cap Mountain.

-The South Ridge Route scribed in the book is a classic Idaho route mixing hiking, route-finding and step climbing together on a big peak.
+The South Ridge Route described in the book is a classic Idaho route with hiking, route-finding, and steep climbing together on a big peak.

-As you climb out of Sawmill Gulch and reach the ridge to the northeast you will get your first view of Peak 11967.
+As you climb out of Sawmill Gulch and reach the ridge to the northeast, you get your first view of Peak 11967.

-From the top of the ridge you can see the south ridge rising up toward the summit (from center left in this slide).
+From the top of the ridge, you can see the South Ridge rising up toward the summit (from center left in this photo).

-Crossing the intervening valley is not difficult and once you are on the ridge you will find that the route is obvious.
+Crossing the intervening valley is not difficult.
+Once on the ridge, the route is obvious.

-The ridge is blocked by a couple of Class 3, broken cliffs.
-Dana Hansen climbing the first cliff.
+The ridge is blocked by a couple of Class 3 broken cliffs.
+Dana Hansen is climbing the first cliff.

 The second set of cliffs.

-Above the cliffs you will find a broad slope leading to the summit ridge.
+Above the cliffs, you find a broad slope leading to the summit ridge.

-As you climb you will have a good view down the main crest to White Cap Mountain and beyond.
+As you climb, you have a good view down the main ridge crest to White Cap Mountain and beyond.